UNLV-Online-Education/ng-edu/README.md

 ```

 ## Basic Usage
 Components are configured as Angular modules.
-Once you have installed the library, modules can be imported from 'ng2-edu' shorthand in your application code.
-For example, if you are using Angular CLI and you want to use the Quiz and Layer Toggle modules, you would put this in your app.module.ts:
+Once you have installed the library, modules can be imported from 'ng-edu' shorthand in your application code.
+For example, if you are using Angular CLI and you want to use the Layer Toggle module, you would put this in your app.module.ts:

 ```
-import { QuizModule, LayerToggleModule } from 'ng-edu';
+import { LayerToggleModule } from 'ng-edu';
 ```

 ## Full Documentation